apache/pulsar/site2/docs/deploy-bare-metal.md

 #### ZooKeeper

 For machines running ZooKeeper, you had better use lighter-weight machines or VMs.
-Pulsar uses ZooKeeper only for periodic coordination- and configuration-related tasks, *not* for basic operations.
+Pulsar uses ZooKeeper only for periodic coordination-related and configuration-related tasks, *not* for basic operations.
 If you run Pulsar on [Amazon Web Services](https://aws.amazon.com/) (AWS), for example, a [t2.small](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html) instance might likely suffice.

 #### Bookies and Brokers